dnguyen800/dnguyen800.github.io/_posts/2019-04-15-home-automation-hub.md

 ### Considerations Before Buying a Home Automation Hub

 <ul class="alt">
   <li><b>Internet reliance.</b> SmartThings is heavily reliant on an Internet connection to function.
-If internet connectivity is spotty in your area, consider a hub that can operate locally, like Home Assistant or Hubitat.</li>
+If internet connectivity is spotty in your area, consider a hub that can operate locally, like <a href="https://www.home-assistant.io/">Home Assistant</a> or <a href="https://hubitat.com/">Hubitat</a>.</li>
   <li><b>Device compatibility with the big name IoT devices</b> like thermostats, security cameras, TVs, media centers, smart assistants.
 Some hubs have only a few, but tested integrations.
 The hubs that advertise 100+ integrations are likely unofficial that can break at any time (see <a href="https://www.theverge.com/circuitbreaker/2018/12/20/18150011/logitech-harmony-hub-remote-setup-security-update-broken-third-party-local-api">Logitech Harmony breaking XMPP integration</a>) or difficult to set up. </li>
   <li><b>Sensor Compatibility.</b> Buying a Z-Wave or Zigbee sensor doesn’t guarantee that it will work with your Z-Wave compatible hub.
 SmartThings and Home Assistant have the highest compatibility, but it is still a good idea to research online before buying a sensor.</li>
   <li><b>Having a mobile app for the hub</b> is important for getting notifications and remote control of your connected devices.
 If you don’t mind having separate apps for thermostat, lighting, then this app is not as critical.</li>